 VESTAS PROPRIETARY NOTICE: This document contains valuable confidential information of Vestas Wind Systems A/S. It is protected by copyright law as an unpublished work.
 Vestas reserves all patent, copyright, trade secret, and other proprietary rights to it.
 The information in this document may not be used, reproduced, or disclosed except if and to the extent rights are expressly granted by Vestas in writing and subject to applicable conditions.
-Vestas disclosed except if and to the extent rights are used as against responsible parties.
+Vestas disclosed except if and to the extent rights are expressly granted by virtual and is not responsible for unauthorized uses, for which it may pursue legal remedies against responsible parties.